Salad Container Engine (SCE)

 Cold-start Overhead

-If the Windows Subsystem for Linux utility is not installed on the best available host machine, the Salad Bowl daemon must install it before running container workloads within Salad's Linux distribution.
+In rare cases, if the Windows Subsystem for Linux utility is not installed on the best available host machine, the Salad Bowl daemon must install it before running container workloads within Salad's Linux distribution.
 This design pattern can introduce modest overhead in terms of cold-start time, but should not impact performance or reliability.

 Data-sensitivity Compliance